George Bush High School

 George Bush High School is a public high school located in the Mission Bend census-designated place and in unincorporated Fort Bend County, Texas, serving students in grades 9–12.
-The school has a "Richmond, Texas" postal address but is not in the Richmond city limits.
+The school has a "Richmond, Texas" postal address despite not being within the Richmond city limits.
 The school is part of the Fort Bend Independent School District and serves several areas of unincorporated Fort Bend County, including Mission Bend.
 The high school is named after the forty-first president of the United States, George H. W. Bush, who attended the school's inauguration.
 The school colors are orange, white, and navy blue.
 The average annual enrollment is approximately 2,200 students.

 George Bush High School was established in 2001 in order to help educate the increasing population of Richmond, Texas.
 George Bush is a member of the University Interscholastic League and offers a variety of sports programs.
-Athletic teams compete in the 5A division and are known as the "Bush Broncos".
+Athletic teams compete in the 6A division and are known as the "Bush Broncos".
 Extracurricular activities are also offered in the form of performing arts, school publications, and clubs.
-Notable alumni of the school include NFL lineman Russell Okung and Emmanuel Ogbah, and NBA player Kelly Oubre Jr.
+Notable alumni of the school include NFL linemen Russell Okung and Emmanuel Ogbah, and NBA player Kelly Oubre Jr.

 The school's campus borders the Fort Bend County/Harris County line.

 History

-George Bush High School was established on August 16, 2001 in order to help educate the increasing population of Richmond, TX.
-There was no senior class in the inaugural year.
-The sophomore and junior class consisted of students from Kempner High School and Austin High School.
+George Bush High School was established on August 16, 2001 in order to help educate the increasing population of Richmond, TX; this made it FBISD's eighth comprehensive high school.
+To add, there was no senior class in the inaugural year, the sophomore and junior class consisted of students from Kempner High School and Austin High School.

-Bush was FBISD’s Eighth Comprehensive High School.

 Academics

-George Bush High School operates on a 7:30 a.m. to 2:50 p.m. schedule, which includes three lunch periods.
-Class scheduling is organized into seven classes which students attend every day.
-In 4th period, it appears in bronco news time in tv where giving the events and incidents.